Some of NewcastleGateshead's popular museums and attractions have begun to reopen bringing with it a whole raft of 'new' things to do!

 Reopened 4 July

 Roman Vindolanda and the Roman Army Museum on Hadrian's Wall are two excellent attractions for a family day out near NewcastleGateshead.
 Both museums will reopen from 4 July will a phased approach.
 The venues will be open for only four days a week until August.
 You must pre-book your arrival time and buy tickets in advance.

-Historic Bamburgh Castle, overlooking the spectacular Northumberland coastline, will reopen to visitors from Monday 6 July.
+Historic Bamburgh Castle, overlooking the spectacular Northumberland coastline, reopened to visitors on Monday 6 July.
 It is strongly recommended that you pre-book your tickets in advance.
 Although visitors who walk-up will be admitted if there is capacity, those who have pre-booked will have fast-track entry.

-Popular for a family day out, Beamish Museum has been a big miss during the last few months, especially with the glorious weather!
+Popular for a family day out, Beamish Museum (pictured) has been a big miss during the last few months, especially with the glorious weather!
 The award-winning museum has announced that it will reopen on 23 July!
 All visitors must pre-book their tickets in advance and additional health and safety measures are being put in place to ensure a great and safe visit.
 Tickets are now available to book for visits until 9 August - a new wave of tickets will be released after the first have sold out.

 Tours from 24 July

 One of Newcastle's most popular things to do will reopen in July.
 The Victoria Tunnel which runs beneath the city to its entrance in Ouseburn run regular and fascinating tours.
 Visitors can now book on to a tour from 24 July.